-CSV (Comma-Separated Values) is a text file format for storing tabular data.
+CSV (Comma-Separated Values) is a text format for storing tabular data.
+It opens in Excel and Google Sheets and is used for data export and import.

 name,age,balance